 Alignment.
 Both eyes properly lining up so that they see the same object and send the same image to the brain

 Fortunately, we can get your child back to enjoying school, reading and other activities.
-Bring your child in for an eye exam with Dr. Stein, who also will conduct a comprehensive examination for functional vision.
+Bring your child in for an eye exam with our eye doctors, who also will conduct a comprehensive examination for functional vision.
 This test is different from the standard vision screening your child likely receives in school, and is more extensive than a regular eye exam.

 If we detect the shortfalls mentioned above, we’ll recommend vision therapy and then prescribe a customized program.
 Vision therapy is a month-long program made up of in-office and at-home exercises.
 These exercises, when done regularly and diligently, will significantly improve your child’s convergence, tracking, accommodation, and alignment, and get their visual functioning where it needs to be to enjoy daily activities and succeed in school.